adelriosantiago/adelriosantiago-blog/introducing-gitblog/eng.md

 <month>5</month>
 <year>2016</year>

-# Introducing GitBlog, my blog git-powered
+# My articles now git-powered

-With GitBlog now it is possible to see the different version of each commit in the blog.
+I am migrating all my articles to the git-powered version, where you can see the article as I wrote it.

 <hidden>fast drafting</hidden>